antistereotip/ghost/ZERO-SQUAD/README.md

 - 0011000000aaaa000bbb0000000000ccc00bbb000000000000ffff0000
 - 0011000000aaaa000bbb0000000000ccc00000000000000bbbffff0000

-## Universal keyfor all 1111 members of 0 Team:
+## Universal key for all 1111 members of 0 Team:

 *Key for combining with 1111 members.*